captin411/ofxclient/README.md

 Your username and password are stored encrypted however your account number, routing number, bank name, and account type are not encrypted and are visible to anyone with access to this file on your local computer.

+For full details on the config file, see: http://captin411.github.com/ofxclient/